-- Be in or adjacent to a school. - Provide comprehensive and integrated medical and behavioral health care services, or referrals to appropriate providers, that are responsive to the community and the young people they serve - Collaborate with applicable providers in the community (i.e. PCP, BH, Vision, Dental, etc.) for referrals, consultation, and for care not provided at the SBHC or when the SBHC is closed.
-Telehealth is acceptable to meet this need. - Provide age-appropriate, youth-centered, youth/family-friendly, culturally and community-responsive care that is grounded in a healing-centered (trauma-informed) approach. - All clinical staff must hold a current license to practice in their stated discipline from the Washington State Department of Health or equivalent entity, and it must be in good standing. - SBHC services must be provided during regular school hours (hours of operation depend on size and needs of school population) and offer some before or after school hours to accommodate student and family needs. - DOH recommends SBHC services be available to all district-enrolled students at no cost regardless of ability to pay/insurance status; SBHC services may be offered to students' families, school staff, and the broader community, if SBHC capacity and physical location of the SBHC allow and comply with district or health clinic policy.

-See the Washington School-Based Health Alliance website for examples of SBHC services and staffing models.
+- The SBHC staff will collaborate with behavioral health providers in the community for referrals, consultation, and for care not provided at the SBHC or when the SBHC is closed.
+Telehealth is acceptable to meet this need. - The SBHC will provide age-appropriate, youth-centered, youth/family-friendly, culturally and community-responsive behavioral health care that is grounded in a healing-centered (trauma-informed) approach. - SBHC clinical staff must hold a current license to practice in their stated discipline from the Washington State Department of Health or equivalent entity, and it must be in good standing.
+Behavioral health staff that practice without a license must be supervised by a licensed clinical provider in accordance with applicable laws and regulations. - SBHC services must be provided during regular school hours (hours of operation depend on size and needs of school population) and offer some before or after school hours to accommodate student and family needs. - SBHC services must be available to all school- or district-enrolled students at low or no cost, and regardless of insurance status or ability to pay; SBHC services may be offered to student's families, school staff, and the broader community if SBHC capacity and physical location of the SBHC allow and comply with district or health clinic policy. - Please see the Washington School-Based Health Alliance website for SBHC services and staffing models